AlisonWonderland/Nina/README.md

 ### Todo later
 * Get new background color for landing
 ### Refactoring ideas.
-Put twitter and reddit api request functions in their own js files in 'public' like Ninas-insights.

 ## Acroynms I used
 'ws' means website